Tuesday, 31 May 2016

 In the days of farm collectives, wheat and buckwheat were grown here but are no longer.
 Many people have a summer house - dachas - which may be quite close to their usual place of residence (apartments in town).
 There they can grow their own vegetables plus some exotics such as tomatoes under glass.
 We saw many glasshouses as we flew back to base last night as well as fields awaiting planting once the ground thaws a bit.
 Central heating and hot water is piped to all building from volcanic thermal sources.
 It is turned on in September-October and turned off April-May.
 So homes are as warm as toast.

 I have to say I am missing Google and our easy access to the Internet - it is available but we don't have affordable access.
 I have a travel SIM but that is limited.
-Oh well - but next time (Note to self - I will buy a local SIM on arrival).
+Oh well - but next time (Note to self ) I will seriously consider buying a local SIM on arrival.
 In the meantime, while we are staying here (and I hope at every hotel we stay in), we have free Wi-Fi albeit intermittent, and for that I am very grateful.

 Tomorrow we head out to sea and will have no internet for a couple of weeks until we dock at Yuzhno-Sakhalin.
 Bon voyage .....